Haliloztrkk/VGA-Example-Using-Altera-DE2-70-FPGA-Board/README.md

-# VGA Example Using Altera DE2-70 FPGA Board
+# VGA example using the Altera DE2-70 FPGA Board.